The Untold Truth Of The Misfits

 With legal wrangling over rights to the band's name behind them by 1995, Jerry Only and Doyle aimed to resurrect The Misfits for a new generation.
 Glenn Danzig soundly rejected a perfunctory offer to return, opening the door for a new vocalist.

-As reported by Consequence of Sound, a legal dispute between Danzig and Only over trademarks and profits ended with a settlement that would see the punk rock rivals reuniting the band for a series of at least ten stadium shows.
+A legal dispute between Danzig and Only over trademarks and profits ended with a settlement, one which would see the punk rock rivals reuniting the band for a series of at least 10 stadium shows.
 Billing themselves as The Original Misfits, the band recruited ex-Slayer drummer Dave Lombardo and Acey Slade of Wednesday 13 to back Doyle on guitar.

 The Misfits' undying legacy